Socket: function, classification and compatibility with CPU

 Sockets on mainboard

-There are different types of sockets:
+There are various types of sockets:

-• Socket 1156, 1366, 1150, 1151, 2011 is compatible with CPU Intel Core i3, i5, i7
+• Socket 1156, 1366, 1150, 1151, and 2011 are compatible with Intel Core i3, i5, and i7 CPUs.

-• Socket AM2 (939 pin), FM2, FM2+ is compatible with CPU AMD Athlon 64
+• Socket AM2 (939 pins), FM2, and FM2+ are compatible with AMD Athlon 64 CPUs.

 Note: The CPU must be compatible with the socket to connect to the socket.